LUNCHTIME WITH Mr BIG

 Auckland Jan 2001

-main foyer quoting Prof Steve Jones on the failure of gene therapy
+foyer quoting Steve Jones on the failure of gene therapy and saying

-and saying the human genome project is mostly a waste of money.
+the human genome project is mostly a waste of money.
+Extra

-I found myself sitting with a yacht broker who was here in NZ
+myself sitting with a yacht broker who was here in NZ to help Venter

-to help Venter buy a luxury yacht.
-This engaging man was fulsome in
+buy a luxury yacht.
+This engaging man was fulsome in praise of

-praise of the NZ luxury yacht industry.
-I felt ashamed that we
+the NZ luxury yacht industry.
+I felt ashamed that we aren't

-aren't doing anything more useful with those skills, but I kept my
+doing anything more useful with those skills, but I kept my peace.

 airport before the bubble bursts".